rhman-ibrahim/rhman-ibrahim/README.md

 # 🤙🏾 Rhman Ibrahim

 ## 👌🏾 Full Stack Web Developer

 ## 👋🏾 Profile

-- After graduating from Alexandria University in Egypt with a Bachelor's degree in Accounting,<br/>
+- After graduating from Alexandria University in Egypt with a Bachelor's degree in Accounting,

 I spent a year working as a financial auditor.
-Driven by a passion for developing and automation<br/>
+Driven by a passion for developing and automation

 led me to quit my job and transition into programming specially web development.

-- Passionately and patiently after a long journey with self-studying, I have completed the:<br/>
+- Passionately and patiently after a long journey with self-studying, I have completed the:

 [Professional Front-end Developer Certificate](https://www.udacity.com/certificate/7LRNL263), and [Meta Back-End Developer Certificate](https://www.coursera.org/account/accomplishments/professional-cert/WRVKLVIP9XAK).

-- Then I’ve decided to stick with **Django** and **React**, as I believe they offer the best solutions for my needs.<br/>
+- Then I’ve decided to stick with **Django** and **React**, as I believe they offer the best solutions for my needs.

 However, I remain committed to continuously exploring, learning, and adapting to new tools and approaches.

 ## 🙌🏾 Portofolio

-- Instead of developing scoped applications, I planned to develope abstract building blocks applications<br/>
+- Instead of developing scoped applications, I planned to develope abstract building blocks applications

-that forms an ecosystem for developing full-stack web applications with Django and React.<br/>
+that forms an ecosystem for developing full-stack web applications with Django and React.

-And to implement this vision, I developed 'Schema' to streamline the development,<br/>
+And to implement this vision, I developed 'Schema' to streamline the development,

 and allow for a greater focus on new features.

   |Project|Code|Description|DOCS|